protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

     undefined behavior.
 -   `void set_bar(int index, Bar value)`: Sets the value of the element at the given zero-based index.
-In debug mode (i.e. NDEBUG is not defined), if `value` does not match any of the values defined for `Bar`, this method will abort the process.
+In debug mode (i.e. NDEBUG is not defined), if `value` does not match any of the values defined for `Bar` and it is a closed enum, this method will abort the process.
 -   `void add_bar(Bar value)`: Appends a new element to the end of the field with the given value.
 In debug mode (i.e. NDEBUG is not defined), if `value` does not match any of the values defined for `Bar`, this method will abort